 ROI Metrics

 With the goals and objectives deciphered, companies can begin to align them to their return on investment measurements.
-To measure event roi companies can look to match the goals to roi metrics.
+To measure event ROI companies can look to match the goals to ROI metrics.

 Brand Awareness